In Taylor Trial, a Hope to Avoid Past Snafus

 As NPR's Michele Kelemen reports, court officers have learned some lessons from other major cases, including the trial of Saddam Hussein and the case against Slobodan Milosevic, who died in the midst of his trial.

-Mr. DAVID TOLBERT (International Criminal Tribunal): That I think the Milosevic case has done very well.
+DAVID TOLBERT: That I think the Milosevic case has done very well.
 And even though it had a premature end, a tremendous record was built.

 KELEMEN: But Milosevic's death did provoke a lot of criticism that the trial dragged on too long.
 Pierre Prosper, the former U.S. Ambassador at Large for War Crimes, says the idea of the Sierra Leone court was not to document history, but to bring criminals to justice more quickly than the UN tribunals for Yugoslavia Rwanda did.

-Mr. PIERRE PROSPER (U.S. Ambassador at Large for War Crimes): We thought that we could do something that it was more cost effective and be able to move more quickly.
+PIERRE PROSPER: We thought that we could do something that it was more cost effective and be able to move more quickly.
 And so far we're seeing this bear fruit.

 KELEMEN: Prosper was a key player in setting up the court in Sierra Leone, an UN-backed hybrid that includes local judges.